The Grace Museum: Art exhibitions

 The Grace Museum creates 12 unique, temporary art exhibitions annually focused on American art of the past and present with Texas connections curated from the permanent collection and/or with loans from major institutions and collectors across the state and beyond.
-Recent exhibitions include Texas Modernists; Home on the Range: Where the Prairie Meets the Plains in Central West Texas; Beili Liu: Stratus; Julie Speed: Paper Cut; Drawn In / Drawn Out: Contemporary Drawing and Melissa Miller: Habitat.
+Recent exhibitions include "Texas Modernists; Home on the Range: Where the Prairie Meets the Plains in Central West Texas"; "Beili Liu: Stratus"; "Julie Speed: Paper Cut"; "Drawn In / Drawn Out: Contemporary Drawing" and "Melissa Miller: Habitat."
 The museum also produces videos, exhibition publications, and catalogues to accompanying art exhibitions.
-Recent publications include Texas Modernists, James Surls: from the Heartland, Julie Speed: Paper Cut and Selections from the Bobbie and John Nau Collection of Texas Art and David Bates: Paintings from Texas Collections.
+Recent publications include Texas Modernists, James Surls: from the Heartland, Julie Speed: Paper Cut, Selections from the Bobbie and John Nau Collection of Texas Art and David Bates: Paintings from Texas Collections.